-First off, I want to congratulate you for reading another one of my (hopefully not-so-boring) posts about the legal aspects related to blogging.
+First off, I want to congratulate you for reading another one of my posts about the legal aspects related to blogging.
 Lots of other people are talking about the more glamorous things – building a business where you can be your own boss, making 6 figures, becoming a blog guru – all super awesome things.
 But I’m over here bringing the party down, saying “well before you make thousands of bucks, have you thought about tax consequences?
 Is your viral giveaway legal?
 Do you have independent contractor agreements in place?”

 Cue nerdy me, pushing my glasses up.

 I don’t want to take the wind out of your sails (or your sales.
 I love puns.)
 You’re excited about your blog and your business.
 You want to jump right in and create a blog with beautiful graphics, start your email list, get paid by brands to work with them, sell your ecourse, host a giveaway and so.much.more.